Kedrigern/Nette-Webloader-Texyla-example/README.md

-mkdir -p temp/cache    # make directory for temp mkdir -p www/webtemp   # make directory for webtemp chown -R www-data:www-data log temp www/webtemp libs/move_resources_to_root.sh # copy resources from libs to the webtemp
+mkdir -p temp/cache    # make directory for temp mkdir -p www/webtemp   # make directory for webtemp chown -R www-data:www-data log temp www/webtemp composer install       # composer install dependencies scrips/move_resources_to_root.sh # copy resources from libs to the webtemp
 ```
 Tip: If you get only Homepage and another pages send "Not Found" then you have bad configure (or haven't) mod_rewrite.